 - arranging for the final inspection and issue of the code compliance certificate

 - anything else you discuss, agree on and include in the contract.

 Under a full contract, the builder is responsible for the quality of their own work and their subcontractors' work.
 You are able to work with the builder to make decisions that may arise during the build.

-You are responsible for managing the whole building process if you have labour-only contracts with the tradespeople you hire.
+You are responsible for project managing the whole building process yourself if you have labour-only contracts with the tradespeople you hire.
 The tradespeople will only be responsible for the trade you have hired them to complete.

 Unless you have arranged for your designer to take on a project management role, you may be responsible for:

 - making sure the work meets Building Code requirements